Skip to main content

 2. What criteria must a noncustodial parent meet to be eligible for your state’s participation in the federal insurance match program?

-Any delinquency amount qualifies for a referral, but CSED will not proceed with a lien unless the noncustodial parent has a delinquency of at least three full monthly obligation amounts.
+Any delinquency amount qualifies for a referral, but CSSD will not proceed with a lien unless the noncustodial parent has a delinquency of at least three full monthly obligation amounts.

 3. What process does your state use to intercept insurance payments?